ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `cargo tree` - print dependency tree
 - `cargo build -v` - show exactly what commands it's running
 - `cargo build --manifest-path /path/to/Cargo.toml` - specify `Cargo.toml` file in another location
+- `cargo doc` - build docs for current crate, including dependencies
-- `cargo doc --open` - open a crates built docs in browser
+    - `cargo doc --open` - open docs for crate in browser
+    - `cargo doc --document-private-items` - docs private items too
+    - `cargo doc --all-features` - docs for every feature flag
 ### CRATE
 - package versions of a crate cant be deleted, they can be yanked
     - this means lock files with yanked versions can still be used, but new projects cannot use this version